Robert E. Norton

-Robert Edward Norton (born October 27, 1960) is an American cultural and intellectual historian who specializes in European, and especially German, history and thought from the Enlightenment to the early twentieth century.

-His work ranges across a variety of disciplines, including moral philosophy, political theory, aesthetics, and literary history.
-He is a professor at the University of Notre Dame and serves on the Editorial Board of the Journal of the History of Ideas.
+Robert Edward Norton (born October 27, 1960) is an American cultural and intellectual historian specializing in European thought and culture from the Enlightenment through the early twentieth century.
+He is a professor at the University of Notre Dame with concurrent appointments in the departments of German, History, and Philosophy and is known for his interdisciplinary research on aesthetics, ethics, political thought, and the intellectual roots of modern German culture.

-Education
+Early life and education

-After obtaining a B.A. in German Language and Literature in 1982 from the University of California, Santa Barbara, Norton received his M.A. and Ph.D. from Princeton University in 1985 and 1988.
-He also studied at the Georg-August-Universität Göttingen and the Freie Universität Berlin.
+Norton earned a B.A. in German Language and Literature from the University of California, Santa Barbara in 1982.
+He continued his studies at Princeton University, where he received an M.A. in 1985 and a PhD in 1988.
+During his doctoral training, he also studied at the Georg-August-Universität Göttingen and the Freie Universität Berlin, experiences that shaped his scholarly focus on German intellectual history.